-22. A significant proportion of the assets of the Sextant Funds was invested in IGP, starting with their initial purchase of IGP shares in July 2007 at a total cost of approximately €.9 million.

-23. IGP was incorporated in Luxembourg in June 2007, shortly before the Sextant Funds' investment, and was controlled by Spork.
-IGP has indirect rights to a glacier in Iceland for the purpose of extracting water for sale.
-To date, there has been no material development of IGP's operations, no material sales or revenue and there is no apparent prospect of profit.

-24. Notwithstanding the absence of operations, sales or revenue, Spork instructed Investment Administration Solution Inc. ("IAS"), the bookkeeper for the Sextant Canadian Fund and net asset value calculation agent for the Sextant Hybrid Fund and the Sextant Water Fund, as to the price of the IGP shares.
-IAS used those values for the purpose of calculating the net asset value of the Sextant Funds.

-25. The value set for the IGP shares was not justified.
-Despite the fact that IGP was not operating and did not earn any revenue, Spork (either directly or indirectly) increased the value of the IGP shares rather than valuing the shares at cost.
-Spork inflated the value of those shares by about 1,340% from a share price of 0.170 on July 25, 2007, shortly after the funds' initial investment, to 2.450 on December 24, 2008, as reported by IAS.

-26. The IGP shares made up an increasingly significant proportion of the Sextant Funds' portfolios, so the net asset value of the Sextant Funds increased over time as a result of the inflated value of the IGP shares.
+- 22. A significant proportion of the assets of the Sextant Funds was invested in IGP, starting with their initial purchase of IGP shares in July 2007. - 23.
+IGP was incorporated in Luxembourg in June 2007, shortly before the Sextant Funds' investment, and was controlled by Spork.
+IGP had indirect rights to a glacier in Iceland for the purpose of extracting water for sale.
+To date, there has been no material development of IGP's operations and no material sales or revenue. - 24.
+Notwithstanding the absence of operations, sales or revenue, Spork instructed Investment Administration Solution Inc. ("IAS"), the bookkeeper for the Sextant Canadian Fund and net asset value calculation agent for the Sextant Hybrid Fund and the Sextant Water Fund, as to the price of the IGP shares.
+IAS used those values for the purpose of calculating the net asset value of the Sextant Funds. - 25.
+The value set for the IGP shares was not justified.
+Despite the fact that there was no material development of IGP's operations and no material sales or revenue, Spork (either directly or indirectly) increased the value of the IGP shares rather than valuing the shares at cost.
+Spork inflated the value of those shares by about 1,340% from a share price of €0.170 on July 25, 2007, shortly after the funds' initial investment, to €2.450 on December 24, 2008, as reported by IAS. - 26.
+The IGP shares made up an increasingly significant proportion of the Sextant Funds' portfolios, so the net asset value of the Sextant Funds increased over time as a result of the inflated value of the IGP shares.